mochoabuilds/-cognition-/README.md

 # HOW?

-* First, I gather local knowledge - the practical sort that is embedded in the heads of neighborhood staff, and translate it into high quality annotated video data sets.
-Next, I use this information to train computer vision models to understand shoppers actions.
-Finally, I feed the models video from in-store overhead cameras to track the movement of goods in neighborhood shops to real world applications.
+* First, I gather local knowledge - the practical sort that is embedded in the heads of neighborhood staff, and translate it into high quality annotated video data sets for learning hand crafed features.
+Next, I use these hand crafted features to train computer vision applications to understand how cues change over time to better model the temporal evolution of actions.
+I do this fusing spatial cues (i.e. action classification) and temporal cues (i.e. motion flow) so that responses at the same pixel position are put into correspondence between abstract features of the two streams.
+The goal is to capture actions tied to a neighborhood shop object, even as they move slightly.

 * I believe without a deeper understanding of training data, the development of better computer vision models is reduced to costly trial-and-error.
 Borrowing from sociological methods like ethnography helps us better understand how our training data impacts downstream classification accuracy and build people centered applications.

 # PEOPLE CENTERED APPLICATIONS

 * Inventory Assistant via Smartphone App
-* Service Notes (Autonomous Video Summarization) via Smartphone App
+* "Service Notes" Autonomous Video Summarization via Smartphone App
 * Autonomous Checkout via Smartphone App

-# PRODUCT DESIGN (PROTOTYPE)

-* The sensors and processing power for the computer vision hardware live in what looks like a coffeepot.
-Its over-long body and low key placement of sensors was inspired by Josef Hoffman designs of 1904.
+* Generate C/C++ code from MATLAB(MatConvNet toolbox) and deploy computer vision model to iPhone/Raspberry Pi for experiments with neighborhood shop applications

-# DATA COLLECTION & PREP
+# DEEP DATA PREP

 * My goal is to get neighborhood shop ethnographic data into a coherent usable format for computer vision models.
 I want to show how this rich data set could enable new architectures to be developed that better represent information to computer vision models.